-Childhood myopia is a form of near-sightedness (myopia) that begins and progresses during childhood.
-Myopic children may complain of problems seeing distant objects such as oncoming bus-numbers, the white-board in class or television.
+Childhood myopia (short-sightedness) begins and progresses during childhood.
+Myopic (Short-sighted) children may complain of problems seeing distant objects such as oncoming bus-numbers, the white board in class or television.
 Sometimes they may tilt or turn their head, or narrow their eyes to see better.
 The condition is easily corrected with spectacles.
-However, as myopia often increases by 1.00D every year till the children reach their teenage years, their vision needs to be checked at least once every year, as their spectacles may need to be changed.
+However, as myopia often increases by 1 diopter (-1.00) every year till the children reach their teenage years, their vision needs to be checked at least once every year.

 Evidence indicates that progressive childhood myopia is due to a combination of genetic and environmental factors.
 Children whose parents are myopic are also more likely to be myopic, and children who spend more time indoors (reading, watching television and playing computer games) appear to be more at risk than those who spend more time outdoors.

 Amblyopia (Lazy eye)

 The brain and the eyes work together to produce vision.
 The eye focuses light on the back part of the eye known as the retina.
 Cells of the retina then trigger nerve signals that travel along the optic nerves to the brain.
 Amblyopia is the medical term used when the vision of one eye is reduced because it fails to work properly with the brain.